wilmTap/analytics-udd/predictive-core.md

 ##MOD_PASS
 ###Description.
-Whether the student passed or not.
+Indicates whether the student passed the module, didn't pass the module, or whether this information is not known because the module hasn't been completed yet.

 ###Purpose
 Analytics